Maryville Academy Sex Abuse Lawsuits: Updates & Deadlines

 Announcement of Maryville Academy Closure

-Officials announce that Maryville Academy will be closed down, citing concerns over its ability to properly care for children and longstanding allegations of abuse and neglect.
+Officials announce that Maryville Academy will close, citing concerns over its ability to properly care for children and longstanding allegations of abuse and neglect.

 September 2019